TensorTeen/tensorteen.github.io/_pages/about.md

 ---

 <!-- {% include base_path %} -->
  I am a sophomore at the department of Mechanical Engineering at **Indian Institute of Technology, Madras**.
-My research intrests lie in the intersection of mechanical engineering and Artificial Intelligence.
+My research interests lie in the intersection of mechanical engineering and Artificial Intelligence.
 More specifically, my intrests lie in leveraging Deep Learning and Generative AI for classical Enginerring problems.

 **Research Interests**: Generative AI, Mechanical Engineering, Deep Learning, Computational Mechanics